lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 ## Flash Handling
+For the section below, flash storage refers to the proprietary flash storage supplied by a vendor.
+Flash refers to the `flash_ctrl`, which is the open source controller that manages accesses to the flash storage.

 ### Power-Up Handling

-The AST automatically takes flash out of power down state as part of the power manager's power up request.
+The AST automatically takes the flash storage out of power down state as part of the power manager's power up request.
-Once flash is powered up, the power manager keeps a running count of the flash initialization time.
-When this time has expired, an acknowledgment is forwarded to the flash controller.
+Once flash storage is powered up and ready, an indication is sent to the [flash_ctrl]({{< relref "hw/top_earlgrey/ip/ast/doc" >}}).

-Once the boot ROM is allowed to execute, it is expected to initialize the flash prior to using it.
+Once the boot ROM is allowed to execute, it is expected to further initialize the `flash_ctrl` and flash storage prior to using it.
-This involves 4 steps:
+This involves the following steps:

-*   Poll flash control register to ensure flash has powered up (this is the same signal mentioned above).
+*   Poll `flash_ctrl` register to ensure flash storage has powered up and completed internal initialization.
-*   Obtain flash redundancy or configuration information (could be in flash or OTP)
-    *   If in flash, this information is unscrambled
-    *   This item is TBD and must be further discussed.
-*   Program redundancy or configuration information into the flash controller and lock it from further modification (this item is TBD).
-*   Initialize flash scrambling and program any excluded regions based on OTP or other information.

-There may be additional steps depending on flash design and software needs.
+*   Initialize `flash_ctrl` seed reading and scrambling.

 ### Power-Down Handling

+Before the device enters low power, the pwrmgr first checks to ensure there are no ongoing transactions to the flash storage.
-When the device enters deep sleep, the flash is automatically put into power down mode by the AST.
+When the device enters deep sleep, the flash storage is automatically put into power down mode by the AST.
+The AST places the flash storage into power down through direct signaling between AST and flash storage, the pwrmgr is not directly involved.

-When the device exits low power state, it is the responsibility of the boot ROM to poll for flash power-up complete.
+When the device exits low power state, it is the responsibility of the boot ROM to poll for flash power-up complete similar to the above section.

 ### Flash Brownout Handling

-When the supply of the device dips below a certain point during a stateful flash operation (program or erase) the flash requires the operation to terminate in a pre-defined manner.
+When the supply of the device dips below a certain point during a stateful flash storage operation (program or erase) the flash storage requires the operation to terminate in a pre-defined manner.
 This sequence will be exclusively handled by the AST.

 The power manager is unaware of the difference between POR and flash brownout.
 Because of this, the software also cannot distinguish between these two reset causes.